-Crítica, Revista Hispanoamericana de Filosofía, is published by the Instituto de Investigaciones Filosóficas of the National Autonomous University of Mexico (Universidad Nacional Autónoma de México).
+Crítica, Revista Hispanoamericana de Filosofía, is an open access journal published by the Instituto de Investigaciones Filosóficas of the National Autonomous University of Mexico (Universidad Nacional Autónoma de México).
 Crítica appears quarterly in the months of April, August and December.

 With the help of various generations of Spanish and English speaking philosophers, Crítica has contributed significantly in establishing the analytical tradition especially in Spanish speaking countries.
 It was founded by Alejandro Rossi, Fernando Salmerón and Luis Villoro in 1967.
 Its first volume included celebrated articles by Peter Strawson, Gilbert Ryle, Héctor-Neri Castañeda and Thomas Moro Simpson, amongst others.